code-and-effect/effective_test_bot/README.md

 - `sign_up` visits the devise `new_user_registration_path` and signs up as a new user.
 - `synchronize!` should fix any timing issues waiting for page elements.
 - `was_redirect?` returns true/false if the last time we changed pages was a 304 redirect.
-- `was_download?` if clicking a link returned a file of any type rather than a page change.
 - `within_if(selector, boolean) do .. end` runs the block inside capybara's `within do .. end` if boolean is true, otherwise runs the same block skipping the `within`.

 ## Capybara Super Extras